 Some seats will offer the option between a seat belt install or an isofix (or latch) install.
 These can be useful because you get to choose and can opt for the install method that keeps your seat more stable.

-That said there is an exception to this general rule: the Rodifix Booster seat.
+That said there is an exception to this general rule: booster seats.
 This uses isofix to stablise the seat itself, whilst the vehicle belt secures your child and their seat, for added security.

 Is isofix safer than a seat belt?

-However, the true benefit to the isofix, over the vehicle belt install, is that it's really really easy to install the isofix correctly while sometimes it's hard to get a vehicle belt install tight enough.
-Obviously a correctly installed car seat is safer 100% of the time than an incorrectly installed one.
+One benefit to the isofix, over the vehicle belt install, is that it's really easy to install the isofix tightly while sometimes it's hard to get a vehicle belt install tight enough.
+It is also harder for a child to undo the isofix.

 To increase safety with either install, it's important to also use an anti-rotation tether or support leg if you have one on your car seat.
-These basically stabilise the chair and keep it from shifting.
 This decreases the movement of your child in the event of a sudden stop or crash, and therefore minimises the risk of injury.

 What would we recommend: isofix or seatbelt?

-Isofix is great if you find it difficult to install your car seat firmly into your vehicle using the vehicle belt, or if it's being used to provide added stablisation to a booster.
-It's also nice having a car seat that has all i-size European safety features (which would include isofix and extended rear-facing).
+When installing a capsule for a newborn, if isofix is an option, I would often recommend that is used.
+Isofix is great if you find it difficult to install your car seat firmly into your vehicle using the vehicle belt.
+It's also nice having a car seat that has i-size European safety features (which would include isofix and extended rear-facing).

 A seat belt install is often better for Japanese imports which don't necessarily have isofix, or for heavier children.
 Similarly, if you are likely to move the seat from car to car, and share pick ups with people in different vehicles that do not contain isofix, then your best bet may be to opt for a vehicle belt install.